05.17.2014 | By Jack Rico |

-The Gist: Based on a true story, a sports agent who is one bad deal away from folding his own company, thinks of an idea to convert Indian cricket players into professional baseball players.
+Based on a true story, Million Dollar Arm follows a sports agent who is one bad deal away from folding his own company.
+His Hail Mary is to convert Indian cricket players into professional baseball pitchers.
+The premise sounds like a stunt, then the film makes it work.

-What Doesn’t Work: Duration is a bit of an issue.
-Some scenes could have been shortened, but ultimately the payoff works.
-We get to have a smile on our face, we’re happy about the outcome and we get to shed a tear or two.
+Duration is a bit of an issue.
+Some scenes could have been tightened, but the payoff works.
+You leave with a smile, a happy ending, and a tear or two.

 Rated: PG for mild language and some suggestive content